 You can protect that opinion somewhat and this is where the betfair exchange comes in handy.
 Login and Lay your team (that means back it to ‘not win’).
 By putting up some cash on the betfair exchange, you’re basically opposing your bet and if they draw or lose, you should recoup some cash.
 If they win, then your acca is saved and you’re off to benidorm with the family.

-There are a tonne of tipsters sites, social media tipping services and so on.
+When looking at placing football accas, there’s a tonne of tipsters sites, social media tipping services and so on.
 Some of them are OK, I can’t say there are any stand out winning tipsters out there.
 Such is the nature of gambling, that you’re unlikely to find someone tipping up winners with every bet.
 Do some research and use tipsters to justify your own selections.
 But for your own interest here are some useful sources.

 Footstats form guide is a decent resource for checking the inform teams, based on a run of games.
-You can select unlimited games from this season or for example the last 5 games, the last 10 games, home, away, different leagues.
+You can select unlimited games from this season or for example the last five games, the last 10 games, home, away, different leagues.
 I look to see the teams that are on a run or who have terrible away form and so on.
 Form is a useful indicator when it comes to compiling those accas – Footstats Form Guide

 Footy Accumulators on Twitter are fun to follow.
 The tips are 50/50 and in all fairness accas are the hardest to predict, but they offer some good banter, they actually reply to your mentions and they do good job at being social, which is the whole point of being on a social network.
 And every so often they tip up a decent acca – @FootyAccums